 I will post your exam scores individually during the semester.
-I will post your total scores earned on the Quizzes and the Homework assignments to Blackboard gradebook at the end of the semester
+I will post your total homework and attendance grades to Blackboard gradebook at the end of the semester

 STUDENT HELP & TUTORING:

 The Department of Accounting provides an Accounting Lab primarily for students taking ACCT 2010 and ACCT 2020.
 Its location and hours of operation will be announced in class and posted to blackboard.